Meal timetable for Nigerian families

 According to the World Cancer Research Fund International, these unhealthy eating habits have led to a rise in chronic illness and even deaths caused by diabetes, high blood pressure and other diseases.

 For most working families, it is simply impossible to eat breakfast, lunch and dinner at home, during weekdays.
-But this doesn’t mean that families can’t benefit from a well-planned, Nigerian food time table for a week.
+But this doesn’t mean that families can’t benefit from a well-planned, Nigerian food time table.

 Nigeria is very rich in agriculture.
 The lands are fertile, and not prone to natural disasters.
 There are many rich foods in Nigeria, especially in the north.
 By trying out the cultural foods of other tribes too, we are enriching our diets in many ways.

-In this article, we will provide a Nigerian food time table for a week for families who are interested in eating a balanced , healthier diet.
+In this article, we will provide a Nigerian food time table for families who are interested in eating a balanced , healthier diet.

 Tip: It’s okay to cook your meals early and pack them in a warmer to be consumed at the office or in school.
 This way, you can ensure that the family stays well fed on a nutritious, balanced diet.